razorrahul123/spaceX/README.md

 ## LighthouseScore

-I managed to get a score of 92 in lighthouse for all the attributes
+I managed to get a score of 100 in lighthouse.

 ![LighthouseScore](Images/Lighthouse.png)